open-meteo/open-meteo/README.md

 We do not collect any personal data.
 We do not share any personal information.
 We do not integrate any third party analytics, ads, beacons or plugins.

 ## Data License
-API data are offered under Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)
+API data are offered under Attribution 4.0 International (CC BY 4.0)

 You are free to share: copy and redistribute the material in any medium or format and adapt: remix, transform, and build upon the material.